alamgirqazi/blog/_posts/2017-02-05-ThinkAndGrowRich.md

 There is a difference between WISHING for a thing and being READY to receive it.
 No one is ready for a thing, until he believes he can acquire it.
 The state of mind must be BELIEF, not mere hope or wish.

-> "Our only limitations are those we set up in our own minds"
+> "Our only limitations are those we set up in our own minds."

 One may develop faith by voluntarily suggesting to the subconscious mind that one has faith.